Can We Override Static Method in Java in 3 Cases

 Explanation:

 In this example program, both parent class and child class methods are static.
 We did not get any compile-time error.
-It seems overriding concept applicable for static methods but it is not overriding, it is method hiding.
+It seems the overriding concept is applicable for static methods, but it is not overriding; it is method hiding.
 How?

 Let’s understand the output of the above program.